Inheritance Of Blood Types Worksheet

 Q1: Can blood type change during a person's life?

 A1: No, a person's blood type, determined by their genes, generally remains constant throughout their life.
-However, certain medical conditions or treatments can sometimes temporarily affect blood type testing results.
+Even so, certain medical conditions or treatments can sometimes temporarily affect blood type testing results.

 Q2: What is the Rh factor, and how does it affect blood type inheritance?

 A2: The Rh factor is another antigen found on the surface of red blood cells.
-It is either present (Rh positive, +) or absent (Rh negative, -).
-Rh inheritance is separate from ABO inheritance and follows a simple dominant/recessive pattern (Rh+ is dominant over Rh-).
-This means that an individual will have Rh+ blood if they inherit at least one Rh+ allele.
+Still, rh inheritance is separate from ABO inheritance and follows a simple dominant/recessive pattern (Rh+ is dominant over Rh-).
+So it is either present (Rh positive, +) or absent (Rh negative, -).
+So in practice, an individual will have Rh+ blood if they inherit at least one Rh+ allele That's the whole idea..

 Q3: Why is blood type compatibility crucial in blood transfusions?